 AI assistance, particularly from Claude 3.7 Sonnet, has fundamentally changed the accessibility of EasyLanguage coding.
 Tasks that once required significant programming knowledge can now be accomplished through conversational requests and iterative refinement.

 AI presents a powerful alternative that dramatically reduces the time and expertise required for traders looking to create custom indicators or systems.
-Whether explaining, debugging, converting, customizing, or generating EasyLanguage code from scratch, AI has NOW become an invaluable partner for TradeStation users looking to gain an edge in the markets.
+Whether explaining, debugging, converting, customizing, or generating EasyLanguage code from scratch, AI has NOW become an invaluable partner for TradeStation users seeking an edge in the markets.